elastos/Elastos/Carrier/README.md

 ```

-Build the program: <br/>
+Build the program:
-Note: If "make" fails due to missing permissions, use "sudo make" instead.
 ```shell
 $ nmake
 ```

-Install the program: <br/>
+Install the program:
-Note: If "make install" fails due to missing permissions, use "sudo make install" instead.
 ```shell
 $ nmake install
 ```

-Create distribution package: <br/>
+Create distribution package:
-Note: If "make dist" fails due to missing permissions, use "sudo make dist" instead.
 ```
 $ nmake dist
 ```

-***
-**Run Elashell or Elatests**
+#### 3. Run Elashell or Elatests

 Elashell is a fully functional, lightweight shell program that processes commands and returns the output to the terminal.
 Through Elashell, users may connect to other carrier nodes and exchange messages.